Register for Pay As You Go (PAYG) withholding

 - There are a number of other taxes that you may be required to register for.
 To understand the different types that may apply to your business, and how to register, swing by our topic on Taxation.

 - If you're an independent contractor, your entitlements and obligations differ from an employee in many ways.
 Save time and money by being aware of your rights and responsibilities.
-Read our Independent contractors topic.
+Read our Contractors topic.

 - Speak to your accountant for more personal advice about your business and tax.